Thanks, everybody, for being here during the Rush Honeymoon Week.

 All right.

-But uh when I finished doing the first my own show that precedes Rush here on WBAP, and then the joy and honor of doing this show yesterday, uh I was just looking through emails and various things yesterday, and um one of the things that was chronicled was the references that were made to the president's decision to drop some low to mid-level profanity uh
+But when I finished doing first my own show that precedes Rush here on WBAP and then the joy and honor of doing this show yesterday, I was just looking through emails and various things yesterday.

-Now, just to not just for the joy of killing these 26 seconds again, but just so you can know exactly what we're talking about.
+Now, not just for the joy of killing these 26 seconds again, but just so you can know exactly what we're talking about.

 And with his inflection, you can sort of tell that it's been hinted at from Matt Lauer's question.

-So uh Matt was in the process of asking the president uh about the the sense of detachment, about the degree to which she had been considered to be a little too removed, a little too cool, and he essentially told the president there's some people who sort of wish that you were uh that you were kicking butt here on this, uh to which the president said, and it was about 23 seconds of his answer, but it's the last couple of seconds that got everybody all uh put every gave everybody the vapors yesterday, so here we go.
+And he essentially told the president, there's some people who sort of wish that you were kicking butt here on this, to which the president said, and there's about 23 seconds of his answer, but it's the last couple of seconds that got everybody all put every game, gave everybody the vapors yesterday.

-And I don't sit around just talking to experts because this is a college uh seminar.
+And I don't sit around just talking to experts because this is a college seminar.

 We talk to these folks because they potentially have the best answers, so I know who's asked to kick.